kb0127/ICS3U-1.3-Hello-World/README.md

-# ICS3U Your First Fork
+# Summary
-This is a summary of the topics discussed thus far.
+This is a summary of the topics discussed in lessons 1.1 to 1.3 thus far.
+When you have received the topics, try some of the challenges at the very bottom of this document.

 ## Variables
 A variable is something that stores information in a program so that it can be used later.